Anxiety disordersPanic disorder; Phobias; Panic attacks

 All types of anxiety disorders can be very debilitating and seriously affect a person's quality of life.

 Many people with anxiety disorders have eating disorders, and the reverse is also true.
-It is not clear if anxiety disorders, particularly obsessive-compulsive disorder (OCD), cause eating disorders, increase susceptibility to them, or share common biologic causes.
+It is not clear if anxiety disorders, particularly OCD, cause eating disorders, increase susceptibility to them, or share common biologic causes.

 Increased Risk for Suicide

 Panic disorders and PTSD are associated with increased risk for suicidal thoughts.
 Social phobias and OCD also increase the risk of suicide.
 If a person has an anxiety disorder and a mood disorders (such as depression), the risk for suicide is even higher.

 Anxiety disorders can have devastating effects on work and relationships.
 People with anxiety disorders may turn down promotions or avoid business meetings so as to not have to deal with fears of performance pressures or social interactions.
 They may have challenges making new friends or dating.
 In children, anxiety disorders can have a significant negative impact on academic performance as well as participation in social activities.

 Anxiety disorders can be very isolating.
 It is often difficult for people with anxiety disorders to explain to family and friends what it is like to live with the condition.

 Anxiety disorders are associated with many different physical illnesses.

 Anxiety has been associated with several heart risk factors, including unhealthy cholesterol levels, thicker blood vessels, and high blood pressure.
 Both anxiety and depression are associated with a poorer response to treatment in heart patients, including a worse outcome after heart surgery.
 The role of anxiety disorders in triggering serious cardiac events remains unclear.

 Anxiety frequently accompanies gastrointestinal conditions, particularly irritable bowel syndrome.